dfilaretti/WeirdDrums/README.md

 * **master section**: here the _oscillator_ and _noise_ signal are mixed together (via the _mix_ slider) and some effects and global level/pan are applied.
 Currently only distortion is available, but we may add more in future.

+Finally we have to handy buttons:

+* the **init** button restores the patch to its initial value
+* the **randomize** button gives you a completely random sound (notice that all parameters are randomized except for the *level*, which is kept unchanged).

 ## Faq

 ### Why there is no step-sequencer?
 And why there aren't multiple "drum pads" like in most other drum instruments?